ElementoLab/covid-flowcyto/README.md

 ## Organization

-- [This CSV file](data/original/clinical_data.joint.20200710.csv) contains the original manually curated data
+- [This CSV file](data/original/clinical_data.joint.20200723.csv) contains the original manually curated data
 - The [metadata](metadata) directory contains parsed/further curated metadata
+- Raw data (e.g. CSV or FCS files) will be under the [data](data) directory.
 - The [src](src) directory contains source code used to analyze the data
-- Raw data (e.g. CSV or FCS files) will be under the [data](data) directory.
+- A [Makefile](Makefile) is provided to allow easy execution of task blocks.
 - Outputs from the analysis will be present in a `results` directory, with subfolders pertaining to each part of the analysis described below.